 One of the most popular attractions in Kill Devil Hills is the Wright Brother National Memorial.
 It is there that you can see the iconic location where the brother took off for their first successful flight.
 You may also want to check out the Avon Fishing Pier and the Run Hill State Natural Area.
 Now, it’s no Jockey’s Ridge, but the Run Hill Natural Area is a super beautiful area in Kill Devil Hills where you can hike, get great views, and see deer and other wildlife.

-When looking for the best Outer Banks towns you will want to be sure to consider the restaurants in the equation.
+When looking for the best family friendly Outer Banks towns you will want to be sure to consider the restaurants in the equation.
 You can find many oceanfront restaurants in Kill Devil Hills that will tickle your fancy.
 One of the most common foods you will see on menus in Kill Devil Hills is oysters on the half shell.
 Of course, you can find sweet, American fare, other seafood dishes, and Asian food as well.

 Just north of Kill Devil Hills is the popular town of Kitty Hawk, North Carolina.
 Kitty Hawk is a very small town of just over eight square miles in area.
 Another town that didn’t receive immediate recognition and interest as a tourist destination, Kitty Hawk was made popular by the Wright Brothers.
 Many people think that Kitty Hawk was the location of the Wright Brothers’ first flight, but the information was only telegraphed from Kitty Hawk, the first flight was actually in the neighboring town of Kill Devil Hills.